IorioD/MTD-manager-console/Application_setup.md

 	sudo /usr/pgadmin4/bin/setup-web.sh
  	```
 3. `127.0.0.1/pgadmin4` is the url to connecto to the db dashboard
-4.If necessary set a password for the postgres username with the following commands:
+4. Set a password for the postgres username with the following commands:
  	```sh
 	sudo -u postgres psql
  	```